Smart technologies explained: AI, IoT, blockchain, smart homes, and more

 We refer to smartworlders as individuals who have a general understanding and appreciation for the ways in which smart technologies are changing the world around us.
 They are aware of the benefits and drawbacks of these technologies, and they have a tendency to embrace new and innovative smart devices as they are introduced to the market.
 They are often early adopters of new smart technology products and are seen as trendsetters in the tech community.
-In general, smartworlders are tech-savvy individuals who see the potential of smart technology to make a positive impact on their lives and the world.

 What is Smart Technology?

-Nanotechnology and the IoT: Boosting efficiency and capability
+Nanotechnology and the IoT: Boosting Efficiency and Capability

 Nanotechnology can enhance the performance and capabilities of IoT devices by enabling the creation of smaller, more efficient, and more versatile sensors, antennas, and processors.
 These improvements can lead to greater accuracy, energy efficiency, and versatility in a variety of applications.